zhengli97/ATPrompt/README.md

 ### Preliminary

 1. Create the environment and install Dassl.pytorch library.
-Please follow the instruction detailed in [INSTALL.md](docs/INSTALL.md).
+Please follow the instructions detailed in [INSTALL.md](docs/INSTALL.md).

 2. Prepare the dataset.
 Please follow the instructions detailed in [DATASETS.md](docs/DATASETS.md).
 If you are unable to access the StanfordCars dataset, we have provided the dataset in [[GitHub Release]((https://github.com/zhengli97/PromptKD/releases/tag/datasets))] for your convenience.